dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

         #define cp15_dsb cp15_dsb_set_raw

   2. Data accesses (`data_access`): seems to work as expected.
 I used `volatile` accesses to defeat the compiler.

+     Puzzle (that I don't know): why does the `wb_drain` (0x12) also increase?  this doesn't make sense to me.

 I'll add some suggestions (which you can ignore) as the lab goes.
 If you see this sentence do a pull!